Garage (video game)

 Garage (full title: GARAGE: Bad Dream Adventure; Japanese: ガラージュ) is a Japanese surrealist point and click adventure game developed by Kinotrope and published by Toshiba-EMI for Windows and Macintosh in 1999.

 Plot and gameplay

 Garage is a surreal and nightmarish point and click adventure inspired by the works of Carl Jung, set inside the mind of a man named Yang.
-Yang finds himself inside of a therapy machine known as Garage, which creates within the user's mind a dystopian world similar to Kowloon Walled City.
+Yang finds himself inside a therapy machine known as Garage, which creates within the user's mind a dystopian world similar to Kowloon Walled City.
 The city is inhabited by biomechanical entities trapped on a web of tracks, repeating their days in a dark society.
 The player takes control of a small bio-machine tasked with finding its "shadow" – a mysterious entity which seems to reflect another facet of the player character – and to escape the city in the process.
 Along the way, the player must meet other machines, solve puzzles, fish for frogs, and balance their ever-dwindling supplies of Ego and Fuel.
 The game's graphics are pre-rendered and digitized.